pranjalbisht08/Diabetes-Progression-Regressor-ML/README.md

 # Diabetes-Progression-Regressor-ML
-A basic Linear Regression model in Machine Learning ,that help users to understand how  a simple regressor works.
+A basic Linear Regression model in Machine Learning ,that help users understand how  a simple regressor works.

 This project focuses on predicting whether a person is diabetic or not using machine learning techniques.
 The analysis and model implementation are done in a Jupyter Notebook (Diabetes.ipynb).
 The dataset contains medical diagnostic measurements that help in predicting diabetes in patients.